 - User information: to access the IDF_CC tool's functionalities, users must create an account and provide data that are stored in the database, including their name, email, institution/municipality, intent of use and password. - IDF repository of Environment Canada data: the IDF_CC tool's database stores the latest hydro-meteorological station information available from the Environment Canada stations across the country.
-There are approximately 700 stations throughout the country and roughly 500 of these have at least 10 years of data, which is the minimum length of time series used by Environment Canada to develop IDF curves for a specific station.
+There are approximately 900 stations throughout the country and roughly 600 of these have at least 10 years of data, which is the minimum length of time series used by Environment Canada to develop IDF curves for a specific station.

 - User provided stations and data: any registered user can create stations and provide data for them.
 The type of data and input options are discussed in section 2.5.5 of this manual.
-Usercreated stations can be shared among other users registered with the IDF_CC tool. - Original CMIP5 (raw) GCMs and downscaled GCM output files: original and downscaled GCM outputs provided by IPCC PCIC (2013, refer to TechMan section 2.4) are available in the netCDF format that is widely used for storing climate data.
-The direct use of netCDF with the web-based IDF_CC tool is not computationally efficient and would require huge storage space.
+Usercreated stations can be shared among other users registered with the IDF_CC tool. - CMIP5 GCMs and downscaled GCM output files: original and downscaled GCM outputs provided by IPCC (PCIC (2021refer to TechMan section 2.4) are available in the netCDF format that is widely used for storing climate data.
+The direct use of netCDF with the webbased IDF_CC tool is not computationally efficient and would require huge storage space.
 Therefore, the netCDF files are converted into more efficient to use format.
-This converted climate data files are stored in the IDF_CC tool's database. - Miscellaneous files: users can upload files that are related to a specific station.
+This converted climate data files are stored in the IDF_CC tool's database. - CMIP6 GCMs are driven by a new set of Shared Socioeconomic Pathway (SSP) scenarios representing different socioeconomic assumptions.
+Specifically, a set of scenarios were chosen to provide a range of distinct end-of-century climate change outcomes.
+Earlier, the CMIP5 featured four Representative Concentration Pathways (RCPs) that examined different possible future greenhouse gas emissions.
+These scenario- RCP2.6, RCP4.5, RCP6.0, and RCP8.5 have new versions in CMIP6.
+The updated scenarios are called SSP1-2.6, SSP2-4.5, SSP3-7.0, and SSP5-8.5, each of which result in similar 2100 radiative forcing levels as their predecessor in CMIP5 (Lawrence Livermore National Laboratory, 2021). - Miscellaneous files: users can upload files that are related to a specific station.
 The files are also stored within the database and can be of type: text documents, spreadsheets and pdf files.